islandora-community/IslandoraCon2023/_pages/program.md

 | 1:00 p.m.       | Interest Group and Community Meetings               |
 | 2:30 p.m.       | *Afternoon Break*                                   |
 | 3:00 p.m.       | Community Meetings                                  |

+## Session Descriptions

+#### <a name="25-1-1"/> Introduction to Islandora (Starter Site)
+**
+New to Islandora and/or looking for a refresher?
+Attendees at this workshop will install and learn the basics of the Islandora Starter Site, including a high-level overview of Islandora’s basic architecture and feature set.
+Users are encouraged to complete basic tasks designed to support a mental model of Islandora.
+**Note:** At Islandora Camp, some users had difficulties stemming from restrictions placed by their institutions on how they use their computers, as well as resource limitations (we recommend a minimum of 4GB that can be dedicated to the installation).
+To take full advantage, we recommend [installing the demo](https://islandora.github.io/documentation/installation/install-a-demo/) prior to the session.
+For users that are not able to install locally, most of the workshop will be suitable for completing in the [Islandora Sandbox](https://sandbox.islandora.ca/).

+#### <a name="25-1-2"/> Developing in Islandora and Deploying to Production
+**
+Islandora has multiple options for installing a local development environment and deploying to production.
+Learn about your options, from ISLE to Ansible, and how Islandora can support your use cases.
+This site will focus on practical demos and advice for institutions maintaining Islandora and developers that seek to develop and customize Islandora.

+#### <a name="25-2-1"/> Community Onboarding
+*Facilitators: Yamil Suárez & Rebecca Power*
+Just getting started with Islandora?
+Attend a community onboarding session where you can learn about the Foundation, governance model, and options for getting involved.
+See how Islandora uses Google Groups, GitHub and Slack to connect and collaborate.
+Users will learn about how the pieces of Islandora’s community come together, and be supported in joining and using Islandora’s communication channels.

+#### <a name="25-2-2"/> Introduction to Islandora Workbench
+*Instructor: Mark Jordan*
+Islandora Workbench is a popular tool for managing content in an Islandora 2 repository.
+This hands-on workshop will allow participants to gain experience and confidence with Workbench, and to learn about how they can use it to maintain their repositories.
+**Note:** Participants must have a laptop running either ISLE-DC or Islandora Playbook.

+#### <a name="Demos"/> Islandora Site and Feature Demos
+*Moderator(s): Marcus Barnes/Eric Luhrs*

+#### <a name="25-3-1"/> Options for a smaller Islandora
+*Facilitator: Cary Gordon*
+I propose a breakout for public libraries, small institutions, vendors to the same, and their friends  to discuss current options.
+Since that landscape is changing as I type, I think that the agenda needs to be flexible, but anything in the realm of Islandora Lite or isle-site-template should be included.

+#### <a name="Use-a-Thon"/> Use-a-Thon Projects
+**What is a Use-a-Thon?**
+The Islandora Use-a-Thon is an opportunity to work with conference participants, learn new things, and configure Islandora to do something new!
+Even if you are new to Islandora, you are encouraged to join an existing Use-a-Thon in an area of interest to you.
+Use-a-Thons ideally pair people from different institutions with differing skill sets on a specific goal.

+**How does it work?**
+The latest version of Islandora is tightly integrated with Drupal, and very flexible, so many use cases can be solved with a combination of configuration and Drupal contributed modules.

+**How do you participate?**
+1. Propose your idea!
+   1. Is there something you want to learn how to do?
+Something you’ve been eager to understand how to do?
+Propose your idea for the Use-a-Thon or sign up for an existing idea!
+1. Meet with your team!
+   1. Use-a-Thon projects will be introduced Tuesday, July 25, from 4:00-5:00 p.m.
+Additional scheduled times are:
+      1. **Wednesday, July 26** 9:30-10:30 a.m. & 5:30 p.m.
+(Use-a-Thon Pizza Party)
+      1. **Thursday, July 27** 9:30-10:30 a.m. & 12:30-1:30 p.m.
+1. On Friday morning, representatives from each group are asked to present their outcomes.

+#### <a name="26-1-1"/> Islandora for Metadata Librarians
+*Presenter: Chris Day*
+This presentation shows the systems, settings, and configurations available in Islandora Modern as they would most apply to Metadata Librarians.
+This presentation begins with an overview of structural configuration, discusses issues related to migration, and ends with a review of ongoing collection maintenance.
+Focuses include Drupal Field Types, MODS to Starter Site transition, Bulk Views Editing, Metadata Creation & Ingest, and Indexing.
+This presentation is based on the work done by the Metadata Interest Group from 2022-2023, and expands on the work done at Islandora Camp in March 2022.

+#### <a name="26-1-2"/> Islandora Migrate
+*Presenter: Luke Taylor*
+discoverygarden inc. has recently released drush-based tools that support migration from Legacy to Modern Islandora.
+This session will introduce the toolset and its core functionality, describe how it can be used in migration use cases.
+The developers will be available to answer questions from others planning migrations that might benefit from the use of this tool.

+#### <a name="26-2"/> Fedora Community Update
+*Presenter: Arran Griffith*
+This presentation will showcase all of the recent initiatives the Fedora community has engaged in since the release of Fedora 6.0 in July 2021.
+There has been a strong focus on growing the community through new engagement initiatives, community-driven feature development and creating innovative ways to involve more users in decision-making processes.
+We will discuss how we used the It Takes a Village framework to guide our efforts as well as share lessons learned along the way.
+Finally we will share all of the newest features and development work underway for Fedora 6.4.

+#### <a name="26-3"/> Revisiting the Islandora-Fedora Integration
+*Presenter: Seth Shaw*
+Recently, the question of Fedora's role in Islandora has been raised by newcomers to the community.
+This presentation will discuss Islandora's optional integration with Fedora as well as theoretical alternatives.

+#### <a name="27-1"/> Integrating Mirador and Islandora: Bringing everything we know together
+*Presenter: Alexander O’Neill*
+Several institutions have deployed Mirador with Islandora and made use of some of its various features.
+This presentation co-locates and reviews all of the knowledge required to integrate Mirador into Islandora and make full use of its plugins.
+This presentation reviews the steps from compiling and deploying the Mirador React app, to bringing it into Drupal, and its plugin architecture.
+Attendees will learn how to set up Solr and Islandora to power Mirador’s built-in search feature, bringing together multiple concurrent strands of community discussion and work.

+#### <a name="27-2"/> Content Modeling for Derivatives using Islandora Paragraphs
+*Presenter: Luke Taylor*
+The use of Drupal Paragraphs has the potential to substantially streamline and normalize the way we handle media derivative production in Islandora.
+Listen to the pitch and weigh in on whether or not this use case works for you!

+#### <a name="27-3-1"/> Strategies for Digital Preservation in Islandora
+*Panel Presenters: Donald Moses, Mark Jordan, Kirsta Stapelfeldt*

+#### <a name="Showcase"/> Service Provider Showcases